IELTS Essay # 1196 - Consequence of improved medical care is people are living longer

 Sample Answer 1: [Advantages outweigh disadvantages]

-Many people opine that higher life expectancy increases the ratio of the older population and shrinks the active workforce.
-Thus they believe supporting the old generation is a burden for the country.
-But, this opinion is misguided and not backed by facts.
-With an increasing life expectancy, people these days remain more active and contribute to society even in their old age.
-As the government has raised the retirement age, old people are no longer a burden, rather an active workforce.
+On the other hand, with an increasing life expectancy, people these days remain more active and contribute to society even in their old age.
+As the government has raised the retirement age, old people are no longer a burden, but an active workforce.
 To cite an example, professors, researchers, lawmakers, writers and many other professionals have vast experience and could contribute even more in their old age.
 Thus, when a physicist discovers a groundbreaking theory in his or her 70s, we should thank the enhanced medical research and treatment.
+Finally, as the number of working parents is heightening, grandparents are the last hope for young children.
+Older people are doing us a favour by taking most of our family burdens.

 Model Answer 2: [Advantages outweigh disadvantages]

-Ultra-modern facilities and advanced medicines have transformed medical facilities and cured many deadly diseases.
+Among the advantages, ultra-modern facilities and advanced medicines have transformed medical facilities and cured many deadly diseases.
 With an improved lifespan, people can contribute more to society.
 Early retirement plans let them start another profession as they are more active these days.
 For instance, many professionals these days start their own businesses after their retirement.
 This trend welcomes freshers to have jobs and eradicates unemployment to a great extent while also contributing to the national economy.

 Moreover, as a direct result of improved life expectancy, people can spend more time with their family and grandchildren.
 Working parents can leave their children in safe hands while at work.
 The way grandparents care for their grandchildren is incomparable to the attention they would receive from a daycare centre.
 So, we need our elder parents to be with us more than ever before.
-Finally, the way many see the elder generation as a responsibility to society is no longer true.
-These elder people can share their experiences that we can use to build a better and safer world.
-Older politicians, bankers, writers and researchers, for example, have far more to offer than their young counterparts.

 [Written by - Sita]